2 injured in area accidents

-A Neosho man was injured in a single-vehicle crash at 7:48 a.m.
-Wednesday on Range Line Road, 3 miles south of Joplin in Newton County, according to the Missouri State Highway Patrol.
+A Joplin teen was injured in a two-vehicle crash at 11:40 p.m.
+Sunday on Alpaca Road at the intersection with Greenwood Road, 2 miles south of Joplin in Newton County, according to the Missouri State Highway Patrol.

-Jason L. McBryde, 34, was taken by ambulance to Freeman Hospital West in Joplin with minor injuries.
+A 15-year-old boy, whose name was not released due to his status as a juvenile, was taken to Freeman Hospital West with minor injuries.

-McBryde was driving a southbound car that ran off the road and struck a guardrail, the patrol said.
+The teen was a passenger in an eastbound pickup truck that ran into the rear of a second pickup truck driven by Dustin G. Martin, 39, of Joplin, causing Martin's truck run off the road and overturn.
+The driver of the truck the teen was in fled the scene after the collision, the patrol said.

-Rodney L. Diggins, 63, was taken to Nevada Regional Medical Center with minor injuries.
+Jameson L. Elder, 36, was taken to Mercy Hospital Joplin with moderate injuries.

-He was driving a northbound lime-spreader truck that ran off the road and overturned, the patrol said.
+Elder was driving a southbound vehicle that ran off the road, overturned and struck a tree, the patrol said.

 Commented